97. Interleaving String

 Understanding the Problem

-Given three strings s1
+Given three strings s1, s2, and

-, we need to check if s3
+s3, we need to check if s3 can be formed by

-interleaving s1
+interleaving s1 and s2.
+An

 interleaving means that we can shuffle s1

-together, maintaining the order of characters in
+and s2 together, maintaining the order of characters in

-each string, to get s3
+each string, to get s3.

 Key Points: